AnnaGrBio/GetFungiCoverage/README.md

-Scripts used in manuscript entitled: "The emergence of proto-genes: a large-scale investigation of the mutations enabling the formation of de novo genes"
+Scripts used in manuscript entitled: "Population genomics reveals mechanisms and dynamics of de novo expressed Open Reading Frame emergence in Drosophila melanogaster

 Scripts starting with "Part1" are used to extract proto-genes, from Pg1 to Pg12, scripts starting with "Part2" are used to find orthology between proto-genes,